AndrewBaik/Data-Structures-and-Algorithms/Data_Structures/Graphs/FindIsland/README.md

 ![Find Island Whiteboard](../../../assets/FindIslandWhiteboard.jpg)

 ## Solution
+- I have taken a complete different approach then what's displaying on the whiteboard image above.
 - I utilized resursive method to identify each island searched by rows of array.
 First method 'Find_Island()' triggers the searching process by calling 'recursive()', which it searches the integer '1' in each rows and recalls the 'recursive()' with column index found assigned to a row.
 Each row being searched via 'recursive()' will be marked as visited to avoid redundancy and infinit loop.
 When recursion stopps and kicks back out to 'Find_Island()',